 - Stretching.
 No matter what your workout routine, adding some gentle stretches will improve your flexibility and range of motion and give your bones a workout.

 - Water Aerobics.
 Water aerobics combines cardiovascular exercise with,strength training for a low-impact, full-body workout.
 By exercising in water, you take advantage of the water’s resistance to strengthen your muscles as you move.

 - Yoga.
 Studies have shown that yoga can be extremely helpful when it comes to combating stress, fatigue and pain.
 Some yoga poses increase core strength and balance, which reduces the risk of fall-related injuries.

 - Gardening.
 Digging, raking, weeding, mulching, hoeing, sowing, harvesting and watering are all calorie burners that increase your heart rate and keep you active.
 Your garden will also look great!

 - Tai Chi.
 This ancient Chinese exercise has value in treating and/or preventing many health problems.
 Combined with slow fluid movements and breathing, benefits include fall prevention, balance boosting, stress and pain reduction and overall improved circulation

-Remember to check with your doctor and/or speak with your AgeWell New York Care Manager or Navigator before beginning any new exercise program.
+Remember to check with your doctor and/or speak with your AgeWell New York Care Manager or Wellness Coach before beginning any new exercise program.